Meet Robert Pickton – a demented serial killer who fed his victims to pigs.

 To everyone’s disappointment, once again, the reports led nowhere as police could not obtain a search warrant based on hearsay.
 They required an eyewitness report or physical evidence.

-Inside Robert Pickton's motorhouse
+Robert Pickton's bed

 It took three more years for the big break on the case to come.